-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 After the close of trading Wednesday, Suncor Energy Inc. posted strong earnings growth helped by higher crude prices and gains from its refineries.
 The Globe's Jeff Lewis reported last night that Suncor's net earnings for the three months ended Sept.
 30 were $1.3-billion, or 78 cents per share, up from $392-million or 24 cents in the year-ago period.
 Crude prices have edged higher as strong demand cuts global overhang, and U.S. production shows signs of easing after years of growth.

 Outside earnings, shares of Canadian construction company Aecon Corp.
-Inc. will likely see some movement on news it will be acquired by China's CCC International Holding Ltd. in a $1.15-billlion deal.
+Inc. will likely see some movement on news it will be acquired by China's CCC International Holding Ltd. in a $1.5-billlion deal.
 CCCI will pay $20.37 in cash for each Aecon share.

-Overseas, the ECB meeting looms large with markets expecting the central bank to cut back on its bond-buying program.
+Overseas, the ECB announced Thursday that it will cut monthly bond buys in half to €30-billion.
+However, the central bank, concerned about low inflation, also extended the program for nine months, essentially buying fewer bonds for longer.

 In Europe, banking stocks were in focus as Deutsche Bank and Barclays both fell on their results.
-Britain's FTSE was up 0.34 per cent early on.
-Germany's DAX rose 0.25 per cent and France's CAC 40 advanced 0.34 per cent.
+Britain's FTSE was up 0.42 per cent.
+Germany's DAX rose 0.75 per cent and France's CAC 40 advanced 0.93 per cent.

 In Asia, stocks ended narrowly mixed with Japan's Nikkei edging up 0.15 per cent.
 Declines for the index on Wednesday ended a 16-day winning streak.
 Hong Kong's Hang Seng was off 0.36 per cent and the Shanghai composite index was off 0.33 per cent.